Jackwannsee/GodArmour/README.md

 make sure your server is running spiggot (mine is currently running 1.16.3) but i belive either version 12 or 13 up will work with this plugin.

 the main issue you might face is either with the extract version or the plugin.yml document.

+in the future i might add a config file to be able to change the enchantment levels and the item names/colors.